JHodgkins/MSP3-Movie2Archive/README.md

 As a first-time user, I want to find out more information about a movie I have added.
 As a first-time user, I want to find out how to remove a movie in case I make a mistake.
 As a first-time user, I want to know how to log out of Media2Archive.

+#### Returning user
+- As a returning user, I want to be able to easily navigate to the login page.
+- As a returning user, I want to be able to edit a movie entry I have in my collection.
+- As a returning user, I want to be able to see how many movies are in my collection.
+- As a returning user, I want to be able to change my password.
+- As a returning user, I want to be able to move my collection to another room location.
+- As a returning user, I want to be able to delete my account.